 - Furnace Tune-Up & Repair

 - Boiler Services

-Save on all your heating needs with our coupons and specials.
+Save on all your furnace needs with our coupons and specials.

-In reality, you should schedule heater maintenance and tune-ups right before the temperature drops for the rest of the winter.
-Ideally, this maintenance will help prevent any potential problems from occurring and keep your heater working through the season.
+In reality, you should schedule furnace maintenance and tune-ups right before the temperature drops for the rest of the winter.
+Ideally, this maintenance will help prevent any potential problems from occurring and keep your furnace working through the season.
 Unfortunately, issues can still crop up, and the longer you ignore them, the worse they will get.
-Here are a few signs that your heater needs to be serviced immediately:
+Here are a few signs that your furnace needs to be serviced immediately:

 - Smells – normally you will smell a hint of burning dust when you turn the unit on for the first time each year.
 However, this odour should not persist and if other smells like burning or chemicals start permeating the house, call the ProSolutions Plumbing, Heating & Air Conditioning team

 - Difficulty turning the unit on – it is normal to see units struggle to turn on after a long summer.
 However, if you can’t seem to get the unit to turn on after a number of tries, there may be an electrical issue